devanlai/dapboot/README.md

 ### Switching to the bootloader
 The bootloader can be built to look for arbitrary patterns, but the default looks for a magic value stored in the RTC backup registers.
 Writing the magic value and then resetting will run the bootloader instead of the main application.

-In version v1.11 and earlier, the bootloader for STM32F103 targets looks for `0x544F` in RTC backup register 1 and `0x4F42` in RTC backup register 0 (together they spell "BOOT" in ASCII).
-In the current master branch and any subsequent releases, the bootloader will only use RTC backup register 0 and check for `0x4F42` on targets with 16-bit backup registers and `0x544F4F42` on targets with 32-bit backup registers.
+In version v1.11 and earlier, the bootloader for STM32F103 targets looks for `0x544F` in RTC backup register 2 and `0x4F42` in RTC backup register 1 (together they spell "BOOT" in ASCII).
+From v1.20 on, the bootloader will only use RTC backup register 1 and check for `0x4F42` on targets with 16-bit backup registers and `0x544F4F42` on targets with 32-bit backup registers.

 The backup register and bootloader command word can be customized with the `REG_BOOT` and `CMD_BOOT` defines respectively.